-A twenty-four year veteran of city government, Patrick Brophy is Mayor Martin J. Walsh’s Chief of Operations for Boston.
+A twenty-four year veteran of city government, Patrick Brophy is Mayor Kim Janey’s Chief of Operations for Boston.

 As Chief of Operations, Brophy oversees the Public Facilities Department, the Property Management Department, and the Inspectional Services Department.

-Boston’s Public Facilities Department (PFD) is the City’s construction management department, responsible for executing Mayor Walsh’s multi-year, $500 million capital building program.
+Boston’s Public Facilities Department (PFD) is the City’s construction management department, responsible for executing the multi-year, $500 million capital building program.
 PFD is responsible for all major municipal building programming, design, and construction.

 The Property Management Department is responsible for the use, management, maintenance, building security, and repair of the City’s municipal building inventory.
 Responsibilities include Boston City Hall and the Plaza, 1010 Mass.
 Ave, City Archives, Faneuil Hall, and the Old State House.